venturadan/startup/notes.md

 30. JS Async/Await
 	1. What does this mean:
 	>By combining async, to define functions that return promises, with await, to wait on the promise, you can create code that is asynchronous, but still maintains the flow of the code without explicitly using callbacks.

+# Week 7 (missed for The Bug's graduation)
+1. review readings/slides I missed
+2. find out what was the review about/how it was done?
+3. Can I take the midterm?
+Take it.

+# Week 8
+1. Bounced all the way back to UX/UI design stuff.
+Why?
+Spring thing.
+If we do it, we should do it with CSS (or before even?)
+	1. How much UX stuff should we try to do---would the time be better used some other way?
+Maybe this should be online but not in class?
+2. Another good Leeism: "I'm not trying to take your life away from you; I'm trying to make you awesome in three weeks."
+3. UX: start with story and convert to tech---not the other way around
+4. Am I making my user work harde than they need to?
+What are they really there for?
+Not what I want them to be there for
+5. Talking through design (not tech) to make sure things make sense and are best (for user)
+6. complementary colors and constrast checkers
+7. fonts
+	1. google fonts (or other repos)
+8. prototypr.io?
+9. Images should have a critical role, or not be there.
+10. Less is almost always more
+11. Hick's law---is it really just algorithmic?
+That doesn't seem bad/important...
+12. So much legal stuff to worry about in building for the world---unavoidable and maybe even good, but even worth it?
+13. -------------Web services starting here-------------
+14. fetch example on console vs url and looking at network response
+	1. it's all the same thing
+15. endpoints are kind of like methods on the object that is your service?
+16. use CURL on the command line to compare with Network tab on browser debug tools
+17. await with promises?
+18. Caddy does two things:
+	1. load static files
+	2. forward requests to another service (reverse proxy/port forwarding for a network request internal to the virtual machine on which Caddy is running)
+19. only one service can listen on a port?
+So that's why we don't have to specify the service, right?
+20. requests used to actually be text, but now binary for efficiency
+	1. why does that method not show up in the URL slide just above?
+21. HTTP(S) is always client (requests) to server (response) response slide has 15 when it should have 14 for length
+22. cname in DNS is an alias; the same as a redirect 301/302 status code
+23. never assume the browser is enforcing your security (e.g., if you change the timeout in the cookie in the browser, the server should still get you on the original timeout

 ## Instruction question/notes (why isn't this and below bold in the raw text, but those above are?)
 1. AWS